Ministry of Defence Police: Security clearance

-In addition to pre-entry security checks, all MDP officers are required to hold at least UK Government Security Check (SC) clearance (which clears the holder to UK Secret level).
-All Nuclear Division officers, and about 30% of all other officers, are required to hold Developed Vetting (DV) status, which involves an extensive background investigation and formal interviews.
-DV status clears the officer to UK Top Secret level.
+In addition to pre-entry security checks, all MDP officers are required to hold at least UK Government Security Check (SC) clearance, which clears the holders to "UK Secret" level.
+Officers posted to certain sites, including AWE, are required to hold Developed Vetting (DV) status, which involves an extensive background investigation and formal interviews.
+DV status clears the officer to "UK Top Secret" level.

-Those officers working with US Forces in the UK are required to hold a US Common Access Card for which the US Government carries out its own security checks on the officer.
+Those officers working with US Forces in the UK are required to hold a US Common Access Card, for which the US Government carries out its own security checks on the officers.

 Terms and conditions

-New entrants perform a two-year probationary period.

-As of July 2024, the starting pay for newly recruited MDP constables is £27,123.
-New recruits are entitled to 22 days leave, which rises to 30 days after 20 years service.
+As of September 2025, the starting pay for newly recruited MDP constables is £29,606 rising to £47,743 after 6 years.
+New recruits are entitled to 25 days' leave, which rises to 30 days after 10 years' service.

 Discipline in the MDP is governed by the Ministry of Defence Police (Conduct) Regulations 2009, which broadly resemble the Police (Conduct) Regulations 2008 that govern territorial police forces.
 MDP officers retain a full national mobility liability, and can be posted anywhere in the UK at any time.
-In practice most movement is voluntary, either on promotion or requested moves for personal reasons.
+In practice, most movement is voluntary, either on promotion or requested moves for personal reasons.

-MDP pay follows the same scale as territorial police forces; however, MDP officers are part of the Civil Service Pension Scheme, not the Police Pension Scheme and only contribute 3.5% of their gross salary, compared to territorial police force officers who contribute 11%.
-To even out this anomaly, MDP officers pay is abated.
+MDP pay follows the same scale as territorial police forces; however, MDP officers are part of the Civil Service Pension Scheme (ALPHA), not the Police Pension Scheme, and contribute between 4.6% & 8.05% (salary dependent) of their gross salary, compared with territorial police force officers who contribute 11%.
+To even out this anomaly, MDP officers' pay is abated.
 This is known as the MDP Net Pay Deduction.

-The MDP operates a random and 'with cause', alcohol and drugs screening policy.
-An annual fitness test for all AFOs is to be introduced.
+The MDP operates a random and "with cause" alcohol and drugs screening policy.

-MDP officers are eligible for the Principal Civil Service Pension Scheme (ALPHA).
+All MDP Police Constables / Sergeants are required to complete an annual fitness test which is the Physical Employment Standard – Job Related Fitness Test designed specifically for firearms officers.
+MDP officers of the rank of Inspector and above are required to complete the multi-stage fitness test to level 5.4.

 Defence Police Federation

 The MDP has its own federation (i.e., trade union) separate from Home Office police federations.
 The Defence Police Federation (DPF) was created in 1971 and has legal status by provision of the Ministry of Defence Police Act 1987.
-The DPF functions in a similar fashion to a trade union, with membership being voluntary, except that — like all UK police forces — officers do not have the right to take strike action.
+The DPF functions in a similar fashion to a trade union, with membership being voluntary, except that – like all UK police forces – officers do not have the right to take strike action.

-The DPF has in recent years concentrated its efforts on what it sees as unfair conditions leveled on MDP Officers in comparison to other Home Office (HO) and Special Police forces.
+The DPF has in recent years concentrated its efforts on what it sees as unfair conditions levelled on MDP officers in comparison to other Home Office (HO) and special police forces.
 These include: